Modular polynomials via isogeny volcanoes: Computational results

 \subsection{Computations modulo $\boldsymbol{m}$}

 Table~3 gives timings for computations of $\Phi_l$ modulo 256-bit and 1024-bit primes $m$.
 The values of $m$ are arbitrary, and, in particular, they are not of a form suitable for direct computation with Algorithm~\ref{alg1}.
 Instead, Algorithm~\ref{alg2} derives $\Phi_l\bmod m$ from the computations of $\Phi_l\bmod p$, for $p\in S$, using the explicit CRT.
-The same set $S$ is used as when computing $\Phi_l$ over $\Z$, so the running time is largely independent of $m$, but using the explicit CRT (mod $m$) yields a noticeable speedup when $\log m$ is significantly smaller than $6l\log l$.
+The same set $S$ is used as when computing $\Phi_l$ over $\Z$, so the running time is largely independent of $m$, but using the explicit CRT yields a noticeable speedup when $\log m$ is significantly smaller than $6l\log l$.
 For example, when $l=1009$ it takes approximately 2300 seconds to compute $\Phi_l\bmod m$, for the $m$ listed in Table~3, versus about 2900 seconds to compute $\Phi_l$ over $\Z$.

-In addition to computing $\Phi_l\bmod m$ directly, we may also obtain $\Phi_l\bmod m$ by first computing $\Phi_l^{\gamma_2}\bmod m$ and then applying (\ref{GammaToj}), as discussed in Section~\ref{ComputingGamma2}.
+In addition to computing $\Phi_l\bmod m$ directly, we may also obtain $\Phi_l\bmod m$ by computing $\Phi_l^{\gamma_2}\bmod m$ and applying (\ref{GammaToj}), as discussed in Section~\ref{ComputingGamma2}.
 The time to compute $\Phi_l^{\gamma_2}\bmod m$ is essentially independent of $m$, but the time to apply (\ref{GammaToj}) is not.
 Even so, for the 256-bit and 1024-bit $m$ that we used, computing $\Phi_l\bmod m$ in this fashion is much faster than computing $\Phi_l\bmod m$ directly; for $l=1009$ we achieve times of 223 and 403 seconds, respectively.
-As when computing $\Phi_l^{\mathfrak{f}}$, this speedup improves superlinearly, and for large~$l$ is noticeably greater than the expected factor of 9.
+As with $\Phi_l^{\mathfrak{f}}$, this speedup improves superlinearly, and for large~$l$ it exceeds the expected factor of 9.